 As I mentioned previously, there aren’t as many demon slayings as one would expect based on the official descriptions.
 However, I do think it builds a great deal of anticipation for the next two books (this is a planned trilogy).
 Most significant to me is the growing sense of decay and corruption that mirrors Shefali’s struggle.
 She chooses to battle inside her mind what the Emperor has chosen to ignore and gloss over in the kingdom.
 There’s a deep sense of wrongness about the world, of decay that seeps into everything.
 The corruption seeks to turn even our protagonists evil.
 It may be a slow start, but I hope that by the time we get to the second and third books, there will be a payoff.

-The deepest and most pervasive issue with the book is its use of Japanese, Chinese, Mongolian, and other East Asian cultures.
-Certain things stood out to me while I read—Shefali using the term ‘flat-faced’ to describe herself was jarring given how intense of an insult this is for many women of East Asian descent.
-“Ricetongue” doesn’t work well as a slur, either.
-Under the right circumstances, and with proper in-universe explanation, I could see this being a powerful insult.
+I am of two minds when it comes to the setting.
+First, there are certain minor nitpicks that may just be personal.
+Shefali using the term ‘flat-faced’ to describe herself was jarring given how intense of an insult this is for many women of East Asian descent.
+“Ricetongue” didn’t work well as a slur for me without proper in-universe explanation.
+I can think of a couple possibilities that would have worked.
 Rice requires a sedentary lifestyle to cultivate, so that could be a way for the Qorin to disparage the lifestyle of people who hate them.
 If the Hokkarans had conscripted conquered people groups, Qorin included, to work the rice paddies ‘ricetongue’ would also function as a means of calling out their oppression.
-Rivera goes neither of these routes.
-As it stands, boiling down a Japanese-coded culture to an insult based on them eating rice comes across as simplistic and silly.
+As it stands, boiling down a Japanese-coded culture to an insult based entirely on them eating rice felt simplistic.

 Final Score: I’m Torn

-Were it not with the issues in worldbuilding, this would be the kind of story I want from fantasy literature.
+Were it not for my ambivalence about the worldbuilding, this would be the exact kind of story I want from fantasy literature.
 It’s immersive, expansive, and vivid.
 For the hours I spent reading this, I felt like I was in another world.
 Plus, I am all about divine girlfriends breaking barriers and killing demons.

-At the same time, there are major flaws in way Rivera handled the cultural inspiration.
-The closeness to actual historical parallels invites deeper scrutiny than a less direct adaptation would have.
-I don’t think any of it stemmed from bad motives, but this was in dire need of a sensitivity reader or two.
-My sincere hope is that Rivera will understand where the critique of her use of worldbuilding stems from, listen, and do better in the sequel, The Phoenix Empress, which is scheduled for publication in August, 2018.
+At the same time, the cultural inspiration does have it’s complicating and complicated factors.
+The closeness to actual historical parallels invites deeper scrutiny than a less direct adaptation would have, and it may not come out as pristine as intended.
+I don’t think any of it stemmed from bad motives, but I think this was in need of a sensitivity reader (or another pass with a different one if one was consulted).
+My sincere hope is that Rivera will understand where the critique of her use of worldbuilding stems from, listen, and find a way to make tweaks in the sequel, The Phoenix Empress, which is scheduled for publication in August, 2018.

-In short, there are a lot of things I really like about this book, but there is space for it to do better.
+In short, there are a lot of things I really like about this book, and there is space for it to do even better.

 Images courtesy of Tor Books